Book a call with a safari expert

 Photographer of the Year

-“While trekking for mountain gorillas, the dominant silverback casually flopped down directly in front of me, observing his reflection in the lens of my camera.
+“While I was trekking for mountain gorillas, the dominant silverback casually flopped down directly in front of me, observing his reflection in the lens of my camera.
 Surrounded by thick vegetation, I had nowhere else to go.
 I kept a submissive posture with my eyes downcast.
 He stretched out his hand to touch his reflection in the lens and for the briefest moment I imagined him extending his hand to greet me as an old friend.
 A moment in time that will stay with me for the rest of my life.”
 Rwanda. © Dewald Tromp

 Africa Geographic Travel